 - 1. Punctual Be on time to school and all lessons - 2.
 Respect Treat all with respect be roles models to those around you - 3.
 Identifiable Lanyards to be worn at all times - 4.
-Mobiles Mobile phones or Airpods should be used in the Common Room only. - 5.
+Mobiles Mobile phones or Airpods should be used in the Sixth Form areas only - 5.
 Engage with Study and Enrichment time purposefully - 6.
 Dress code to be worn with pride